lucanest/mseaboard/README.md

 Create from MSA panels: Visually shows the information in bits of each residue appearing in each site of the alignment.
 Scroll into view: When receiving a highlight from a linked panel the sequence logo scrolls to bring the corresponding highlighted site into view.

-Can be linked to: MSA panels, Data panels, Sequence logo panels.
+<em>Can be linked to:</em> MSA panels, Data panels, Sequence logo panels.

 ### **Notepad panels**:
 Write notes and observations here.